 3. Get All Wedding Fees in Writing:

 Our wedding day was wonderful, however, there was a miscommunication about two items on our bill, which amounted to $360!
 After discussing this with the manager two weeks later, we came to a good compromise.
 We also learned a valuable lesson — make sure you get all wedding fees in writing.
+A lot of vendors will have contracts, such as, the venue, baker, caterer, and professional wedding photographer in Houston.

 4. Include Tips into Your Budget:

 Tips normally aren’t a huge consideration; but when you’re tipping on hundreds or even thousands of dollars, these tips can put a large dent in your overall budget.
 Consider these vendors as you plan your tips: DJ, other musicians, drivers, photographer, hairstylist, nail technician, etc. And remember, they can add up to hundreds of dollars.
+Make sure to book ahead of time a Wedding DJ in London if you want to make sure they can do it under your budget.

 5. Deposit Money Before Your Honeymoon: